|Opokhmel gose-style beer from Beerateinu:|

 (Photo: Mike Horton)

 "This isn't a gimmick; it's a real beer," I keep telling myself.

 Another offering from Beerateinu -- the Jerusalem Beer Center -- is called Opokhmel, the Russian word for a hangover cure.
-Since a traditional Russian cure for hangovers is drinking pickle brine, Beerateinu partner and brewing maestro Shmuel (Shmultz) Naky has fashioned this beer with barley and rye malts, puffed wheat, cucumbers, garlic, dill and salt.
+Since a traditional Russian cure for hangovers is drinking pickle brine, Beerateinu partner and brewing maestro Shmuel (Shmultz) Naky has fashioned this beer with barley and wheat malts, cucumbers, garlic, dill and salt.
 You can't make this stuff up.

 Shmultz's recipe produces a gose-style beer (a lightly sour and salty wheat beer pronounced go-seh) with hardly any bitterness (only 3 International Bitterness Units) or hop character (a small amount of Magnum hops are used) and only 3.5% alcohol.
 The beer is brewed at the Hatch Brewery in Jerusalem.